zaida04/yoki/README.md

 Coming soon.

 ## More Info
-Yoki is structured as a monorepo, with custom unrelated libraries in `lib/` and the main applications in `packages/`.
-In `packages/bot` is where the bot part of Yoki lives, with each part of Yoki such as logging and moderation separated into separate dirs. `core/` being the core of Yoki, `common/` being things that more than one folder share in dependency.
+Yoki is structured as a monorepo
+Custom unrelated libraries in `lib/` (like logger and database)

+`packages/` - Main applications
+`packages/bot` - Where the bot part of Yoki lives `packages/bot/core/` - Being the core of Yoki
+`packages/bot/common/` - Being things that more than one folder share in dependency

 ## Contributing
 All PRs are welcome.
 People of any experience are free to open a PR and recieve feedback on how to make them ready for Yoki.